thomasbergernz/versitygw/ScoutFS-Backend.md

 The ScoutFS backend stores S3 objects within a scoutfs filesystem.
+The primary difference between this and the `posix` backend is:
+* enables complete-multipart-upload optimizations on ScoutFS filesystem
+* optional glacier mode when used with archiving ScoutFS filesystem (ScoutAM)

+Because of the complete-multipart-upload optimizations, it is recommended to always use `scoutfs` backend when configuring for ScoutFS filesystem even when ScoutAM is not in use.

 # Functional Operations
 ✅ - working<br>